Artur Augusto da Silva: Early life and education

 Artur Augusto da Silva was born on the island of Brava on 14 October 1912.
 He lived with his parents in Portuguese Guinea in Farim up to the age of 8.
 He returned to Portuguese Guinea when he was 30.

 He was an alumnus of Liceu Camões in 1932 and entered on the first year at Law in Lisbon.
 He was collaborated with Álvaro Cunhal who had many positive influence on the political position of Artur Augusto.
 As he was a student, he was director of the "Momento" review, a Coimbran-Lisbonese replica called "Presença" ("Presence"), which proposed to other young writers to open "Tribuna Livre" ("Free Tribune").
 He was a friend of Fernando Pessoa and he dedicated the book "Mensagem" ("Message").
 With his friend Thomaz de Mello, he launched the art review "Cartaz" in 1936.
 He published poems in the Cape Verdean review Claridade.

-He published various articles, as reporter, he organized modern art expositions, promoted cultural conferences at Casa da Imprensa, the National Fine Arts Society, Grémio Alentejano and different parts of Portugal.
+He published various articles, as a reporter, he organized modern art expositions, promoted cultural conferences at Casa da Imprensa, the National Fine Arts Society, Grémio Alentejano and different parts of Portugal.